All posts

 The Short Version

 Thuki is not an AI model.
-It is not a runtime.
-It is the interface and workflow layer of a local AI stack, the part that decides how you reach for AI, what context the AI sees by default, and how the experience fits into the rest of your day on a Mac.
+It ships an engine to run one, but the intelligence, the weights, is a third-party open model you choose.
+Thuki is the interface and the runtime of a local AI stack: the part that decides how you reach for AI, what context the AI sees by default, and how the experience fits into the rest of your day on a Mac.

 The three layers (interface, runtime, model) are independent for good reasons.
 The model can change without the interface changing.
 The interface can improve without the model improving.
-Privacy is enforced at the runtime layer, not promised at the interface.
+Privacy comes from where the work happens, on your machine, not from a promise.
 And when you compare AI products, the honest comparison is layer-by-layer, not "this app vs that app."

 Next steps: